-If used wisely and effectively, travel and entertainment expenses (T&E) can give your business a competitive advantage.
+Travel and entertainment expenses (T&E) can give your business a competitive advantage if used wisely and effectively.
 Although often costly, T&E expenses can help your team meet new people, close deals, and sync with important vendors.

 Many small and medium businesses (SMBs) worry about the cost of employee expenses when it comes to travel and entertainment expenses (T&E).
-They sometimes consider sending their employees on frequent trips unnecessary, especially if their subsequent reimbursement processes are manual and arduous.
-Likewise, larger enterprise businesses get nervous about too many T&E expenses as they can be challenging to track when multiple employees travel and often use bank-held company cards and separate expense management software.
+They sometimes consider it unnecessary to send their employees on frequent trips, especially if their subsequent reimbursement processes are manual and arduous.
+Likewise, larger enterprise businesses get nervous about too many T&E expenses as they can be difficult to track when multiple employees travel and often use bank-held company cards and separate expense management software.

 T&E is regarded as one of the biggest expenses for many businesses because it includes all travel costs.
 These costs include airfare, car rentals, hotel stays, meals, events, concerts, and more.